MicrosoftDocs/win32-pr.de-de/desktop-src/Msi/record-datasize.md

 ## <a name="property-value"></a>Eigenschaftswert

-Erforderliche Feldnummer des Werts im Datensatz, 1-basiert.
+Erforderliche Feldnummer des Werts innerhalb des Datensatzes, 1-basiert.

 ## <a name="requirements"></a>Anforderungen